Doriprismatica atromarginata (Cuvier, 1804)

 Indonesia, Doriprismatica atromarginata

-there were several individuals feeding on a large black/brown sponge, Spongia oceania.
+Islands.
+In most cases, several individuals were found feeding on a large black/brown sponge, Spongia oceania.
 (Note

 1) They were

 in moderately exposed, rocky habitats ranging from 2-12 m (6-40 ft).

 The egg mass is white and hatches in about 10 days.

 Maui, Oahu and French Frigate Shoals: widely distributed in the